 Regularly need to siphon the bottom, removing food residues and traces of the pet’s vital activity.

 Since the elephant fish collects food from the bottom, looking for it with the help of its “trunk,” the best solution would be to use river sand or polished gravel with peat crumb as soil.

 Make sure to carefully check it so that it does not have sharp stones or any foreign objects that could injure the mouthpiece of this exotic fish.

 It is better to choose dim lighting, as Peters elephants prefer to lead a nocturnal lifestyle.
 Also, these fish are susceptible to antibiotics, ammonia, and nitrites.

 Therefore, a filter in the aquarium needs a reasonably powerful, but not creating a strong current, which Peters elephants can not stand.

 Be sure to equip the aquarium with a lid, as the fish quite often jump into the wild.
 It is essential to consider that the Nile elephants are incredibly harmful about metal objects, which, because of this, are best not to be used as decorative elements.

 Elephant Nose Fish Feeding

-Peters elephants are happy to eat both live and frozen and dried food.
+Peters elephants will happily eat both live, frozen or dried food.
 During feeding, all pets must have enough food.

 Elephant Nose Fish Tank Mates